pikvm/pikvm/pages/Community_FAQ.md

 rm -rf /var/cache/pacman/pkg/*
 ```
 - Exit read/write mode by executing ro as root
-- You can also use gparted to resize partitions without losing data, although
+- You can also use gparted to resize partitions without losing data, although this may delete all of your data

 ### Can you connect a camera to this and still make pikvm functional?
 - Yes, any cheapo webcam can be used in place of the usb dongle, please use the usb image